aluthra23/UMD_Schedule_Web_Scraper/README.md

 ## Overview
 The UMD Schedule Web Scraper project is designed to scrape course information from the University of Maryland's [Course Catalog](https://academiccatalog.umd.edu/undergraduate/approved-courses/) and [Schedule of Classes](https://app.testudo.umd.edu/soc/) websites.
 This project is structured into several directories, each containing specific scripts that perform various tasks related to data scraping and validation.

+In addition, it addresses the challenge of the unavailability of datasets regarding UMD courses.
+The lack of existing datasets prompted the need to create one, leading to the development of custom web scrapers.
+These scrapers are designed to form the datasets required for various projects and analyses.

 ## Directory Structure

 ### Root Directory